 The relief organisations can use this money to provide quick and efficient assistance for millions of people in need throughout the country.
 At the same time, our partners ensure that the assistance is only used for humanitarian purposes and does not fall into the hands of the Taliban.
 In neighbouring countries such as Iran and Pakistan, Germany is also helping its partner organisations to meet humanitarian needs.

 The World Food Programme (WFP), for instance, is helping people who had to leave their villages due to the hostilities or the ongoing severe drought and who have lost their livelihood as a result.
-The WFP is making available food and firewood to these people or providing cash so that families can buy their own supplies.
+The WFP is making available food and heating fuel to these people or providing cash so that families can buy their own supplies.
 This also benefits the local economy, as people can once more buy basic necessities in the markets.

 The UNHCR, with Germany’s help, has set up accommodation, sanitary facilities and medical stations.
 Here the refugees, including many children, find shelter and receive medical care as well as essential supplies.

-- WFP: 40 million euro
+WFP: 90 million euro

-- UNHCR: 40 million euro
+UNHCR: 54 million euro

-- International Committee of the Red Cross: 10 million euro
+UNMAS: 11 million euro International Committee of the Red Cross: 10 million euro

 The German Government’s humanitarian assistance in Afghanistan is part of Germany’s humanitarian assistance around the globe, which is currently being deployed in more than 60 countries.
 Having provided a total of around 2.4 billion euro, Germany is once again the second-largest donor of humanitarian assistance in 2021.